Jason Chaffetz on Charlie Kirk Assassination - September 10th, Hour 3

 It does.

-Um, that on our side it's it's always going to be uh a completely dishonest comparison when people say, oh, there's there's violence on the left, and you'll see a lot of this both sides.
+Well, that's definitely the case, Sean, and that's the huge difference that on our side, it's always going to be a completely dishonest comparison when people say, oh, there's violence on the left, and you'll see a lot of this, both sides-ism.

-The Democrat rhetoric that you and I are talking about is from the most elevated, the most widespread and most powerful and well-funded voices in the Democratic Party.
+The Democrat rhetoric that you and I are talking about is from the most elevated, the most widespread, and most powerful and well-funded voices in the Democratic Party.

 They say that Trump is going to end this country.